TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

   - To start API open terminal window and run chifra daemon.
   - See the API documentation (https://trueblocks.io/api) for more information.
   - The --port option is deprecated, use --url instead.
+  - The --grpc option is deprecated, there is no replacement.
 ```

 Data models produced by this tool: